What is The Stone Roses' Sally Cinnamon about?

 Noel Gallagher has since credited the track with being responsible for his entire career.

-In the interview below, the Oasis songsmith says: "When I heard Sally Cinnamon for the first time, I knew what my destiny was."
+In the interview above, the Oasis songsmith says: "When I heard Sally Cinnamon for the first time, I knew what my destiny was."

 "And when I first went to see The Roses, they dressed the same.
 This is before the flares and all that.
 Nobody was cool in those days, they all wore drainpipe trousers and all that, but they looked exactly the same as we did in round about '88, '89 when it all went into colour.."